Eden Hazard: 2010–11: League double, Ligue 1 Player of the Year and continued individual success

 On 19 January, Hazard scored the second goal in a 3–0 victory over Nancy.
 On 4 March, Lille officials confirmed that Hazard had signed a new contract until 2015, a deal which also made him the highest paid player in Ligue 1.
 In his first match after the news, Hazard scored the opening goal in Lille's 2–1 away win over title rivals Marseille.
 The goal was scored on a left-footed shot from almost 35 m out and was clocked at 95 km/h.
 On 2 April, Hazard capped his 100th league appearance with Lille by scoring the second goal in a 3–1 win over Caen.
 The goal tied his career-high for goals in a season and also moved Lille eight points clear at the top of the league table.
 For his performances in the month of March, Hazard was named the UNFP Player of the Month for the second time in his career.
 On 19 April, after appearing as a first-half substitute, he scored the opening goal in Lille's 2–0 Coupe de France semi-final victory over Nice.
-The victory inserted the club into the 2011 Coupe de France Final; the club's first appearance in the competition's final since 1955.
+The victory inserted the club into the 2011 Coupe de France final; the club's first appearance in the competition's final since 1955.
 On 7 May, Hazard converted a game-winning free-kick goal in the team's 1–0 win over Nancy.
 Three days later, he was nominated for the Ligue 1 Player of the Year award for the second consecutive season.

-In the Coupe de France final, Hazard played 89 minutes as Lille defeated PSG 1–0 at the Stade de France.
+In the 2011 Coupe de France final, Hazard played 89 minutes as Lille defeated PSG 1–0 at the Stade de France.
 A week later, Lille clinched the Ligue 1 title by drawing 2–2 away to PSG, achieving the club's first league championship since the 1953–54 season and the club's first double since the 1945–46 season.
 The domestic cup and league title were the first two honours in Hazard's career.
-On the day after Lille won the league, Hazard was named the Ligue 1 Player of the Year becoming the youngest player ever to win the award.
-He was also rewarded with a place in the Team of the Year for the second consecutive season.
+On the day after Lille won the league, Hazard was named the Ligue 1 Player of the Year, becoming the youngest player to win the award.
+He was also rewarded with a place in the Ligue 1 Team of the Year for the second consecutive season.